 Gargoyle geckos take well to handling.
 They can and do however have the ability to jump; and what great little jumpers they are!!

 Like many geckos they do need to be handled with care.
 Never pick up or hold your garg by the tail!

 Gargoyles can drop their tails when threatened or frightened.
 This is called caudal autotomy.
-Once a garg drops its tail, it’s gone for good!
-Unlike other lizards, gargoyle geckos do not regrow their tails.
+Once a garg drops its tail, it will take while for the gargoyle to regrow it.